 Dr. Zitnik is Assistant Professor at Harvard University in the Department of Biomedical Informatics, Associate Member at Broad Institute of MIT and Harvard, and Faculty at Harvard Data Science.
-Dr. Zitnik is a computer scientist studying machine learning and artificial intelligence with a focus on challenges brought forward by data in science, medicine, and health.
+Dr. Zitnik is a computer scientist studying machine learning and artificial intelligence with a focus on networked systems in biology and medicine that require infusing structure and knowledge.

-Our current research directions include: fusing data modalities like genetic code, behavior, therapeutics, nutrients, and the environment into knowledge networks; pioneering graph neural networks and deep learning for networks to reason about interconnected biology and medicine; developing methods for learning representations that are actionable—lend themselves to actionable hypotheses—and allow users of our models to ask what-if questions and receive predictions that are accurate, precise, robust and can be interpreted meaningfully; advancing algorithms to train more with less data, exploit the ability of models to apply prediction prowess acquired from one data type to another type, and design contextually adaptive AI for classes of phenomena that can learn about never-before-seen phenomena (e.g., new patients, diseases, or cell types); and developing AI infrastructure for discovery of safe and effective therapeutics.
+Current research directions include: fusing data modalities like genetic code, behavior, therapeutics, nutrients, and the environment into knowledge networks; pioneering graph neural networks and deep learning for networks to reason about interconnected biology and medicine; developing methods for learning representations that are actionable—lend themselves to actionable hypotheses—and allow users of our models to ask what-if questions and receive predictions that are accurate, precise, robust and can be interpreted meaningfully; advancing algorithms to train more with less data, exploit the ability of models to apply prediction prowess acquired from one data type to another type, and design contextually adaptive AI for classes of phenomena that can learn about never-before-seen phenomena (e.g., new patients, diseases, or cell types).

 - AI for Medicine.
 The state of a person is described with increasing precision incorporating modalities like genetic code, behaviors, therapeutics, and the environment—the challenge is how to reason over these data to improve decision making.
 Our research creates new avenues for accelerating the development of therapeutics, fusing biomedical knowledge and patient data, and giving the right patient the right treatment at the right time to have medicinal effects that are consistent from person to person and with results in the laboratory.